giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Working papers

+"Economic Perceptions and Electoral Choices: A Design-Based Approach."
+Conditionally accepted, ***Political Science Research and Methods***.

 "Voting for the Lesser Evil: Evidence from a Conjoint Experiment in Romania" (with Isabela Mares).
 Revise and Resubmit, ***Journal of Politics***.

-"Economic Perceptions and Electoral Choices: A Design-Based Approach."
-Revise and Resubmit, ***Political Science Research and Methods***.

 "Electoral Reform Under Limited Party Competition: The Adoption of Proportional Representation in Latin America" (with Gabriel Negretto).
 Revise and Resubmit, ***Latin American Politics and Society***.